discord-samba/localization/guides/writing_localization_files.md

 must be alpha-numeric with underscores allowed, and use the syntax `[category(subcategory):RESOURCE_KEY]`, where the subcategory is optional (`[category:RESOURCE_KEY]`).

-This affords basically limitless arbitrary distinction between resource keys.
+This affords simple arbitrary distinction between otherwise identical resource keys.
 For example, the Localization module provides a `CommandInfoProvider` function that operates on top of category/subcategory functionality that can be given to the Command module to allow it to pull localized command information from the Localization module for use within the base `help` command.

 ```
 [command(ping):desc]